 Setting Every Community Up for Retirement (SECURE) Act

 The third and most recent is a provision included in the Setting Every Community Up for Retirement (SECURE) Act of 2019.
-Beneficiaries of 529 accounts may now use accumulated funds, with certain limitations, to pay down student loans.
+Beneficiaries of 529 plans may now use accumulated funds, with certain limitations, to pay down student loans.
 The SECURE Act also allows reimbursement for apprenticeship programs should a beneficiary elect a non-traditional schooling route.

 - With the passing of the SECURE Act up to $10,000 per lifetime, per beneficiary can be used to pay down student loan debt, tax-free.